 The Dataharvest Conference

 Planning and organizing the annual Dataharvest – the European Investigative Journalism Conference.
-In 2023, we met on June 1-4 in Mechelen, Belgium – stay tuned for the 2024 dates!
+In 2024, we meet on May 30-June 2, as always in Mechelen, Belgium!

 Facilitating open networks for information sharing to help journalists to collaborate across borders.

 Educating and knowledge sharing about cross-border collaborative journalism through training, publishing articles, speaking, developing educational materials and advising on cross-border collaborative journalism education.